justeattakeaway/pie/apps/pie-docs/src/components/divider/overview/overview.md

     do: {
         type: usageTypes.text,
         items: [
-            "Use divider to separate related elements into groups or break up dense content.", "Use divider when items can’t be separated with open space."
+            "Use a divider to separate related elements into groups or break up dense content.", "Use a divider when items can’t be separated with open space."
         ]
     },
     dont: {